Gateway API Adoption Guide

 annotations:

-# Attacker injects arbitrary NGINX configuration
+# Attacker injects arbitrary NGINX config

 nginx.ingress.kubernetes.io/configuration-snippet: |